-Faced with a tight labour market, businesses across Asia are investing more time in the recruitment process, often holding out until they are sure they are hiring the right people.
+Faced with a tight labour market, businesses across Japan are investing more time in the recruitment process, often holding out until they are sure they are hiring the right people.

 While this may appear to be a sensible approach, the fact is, the ‘perfect’ candidate doesn’t exist.
 Holding out until you find talent who tick every box can mean a drawn out recruitment process.
 This brings increased risk of missing out on the best talent or candidates with a particular expertise.